-The banking system in Argentina is quite stable and can guarantee every expat that his money will be in a safe place.
-But in the end, since there are so many expats, and half of them definitely work and regularly send money to their families abroad, banking services may not be the best option.
+Since there are so many expats and half of them definitely work and regularly send money to their families abroad, banking services is not quite a reliable option at the moment.

-Initially, monetary losses are associated with different currencies, since you send in pesos, and the recipient of money will receive it in the currency of the current country.
-Basically, money transfer companies always offer you a calculator where you have the option to select your currency and the amount and details of the recipient and see how much he will receive.
+Initially, monetary losses are associated with different currencies since you send in pesos, and the recipient of money will receive it in the currency of the current country.
+Basically, money transfer companies always offer you a calculator where you have the option to select your currency and the amount and details of the recipient and see how much he or she will receive.

 What is a money transfer company and how does it work?

-A money transfer company is almost always the cheapest way to send money abroad.
-These companies can often offer lower transfer fees than banks, but with the same level of security and reliability.
+A money transfer company is almost always the quickest and cheapest way to send money abroad.
+These companies can often offer lower transfer fees than traditional bank wire transfers but with the same level of security and reliability.